 The Khardung La Challenge (72km) is the highest Ultra Marathon in the World.
 This race is amongst the Toughest and Ultimate Challenging Endurance Race for the serious runner who wants to push his or her limits to the extreme.
 This race is Only for the fittest and very experienced runners.
 The harsh conditions makes this extremely tough as you will be running approximately 60km of the race at above 4000m (14,000ft)!!!
-Hence the number of participants to this race is restricted to a maximum of 200 runners.
-This race is scheduled for Friday 08 September 2023 to ensure singular logistical focus and attention to the participants and to make this ultra-marathon a prestigious event.

-CERTIFICATION:Certificates will be given to participants according to stages attained by them.
-And Finisher certificate will be given to participants who attain / reach “Finisher” stage with official time along with a medal |
+Finisher Certificate will be given to participants who attain / reach “Finisher” stage with official time along with a medal

 The below will be strictly followed: